| From left to right are Savannah College of Art & Design head coach Ashley

 delay between the first inducted Hall of Fame class and the second, but four years later a

+new class was inducted.
 During the Saturday session the second-ever IHSA Hall of Fame Class was officially

 announced by Marash.
 While former Tufts University rider Peter Wylde and